SeriousOldMan/Simulator-Controller/Documentation/Installation & Setup.md

 # Setup

 The different components of Simulator Controller can be customized to a large extent.
-Part of this customization is handled by the setup process, which typically you need to do only once, or maybe, when the configuration of your simulation rig might change in the future.
-This overall setup is handled by a specialized graphical tool, which will be described in the following chapter.
-Other customization, which address special aspects of the operation of the different applications of Simulator Controller, are handled by configuration dialogs, which will be described in the corresponding documentation chapter about these applications.
+Part of this customization is handled by the setup process, which typically you need to do only once, or maybe, when the configuration of your simulation equipment might change in the future.
+This overall setup is handled by a specialized graphical tool, which will be described in the following chapters.
+Additional customization, which address special aspects of the operation of the different applications of Simulator Controller, is possible by using seperate configuration dialogs.
+See the documentation on [how to use](*) the Simulator Controller for more information.

 ## Running the setup tool